aleister1102/ncov/README.md

 So, we have three big folders for those file which is handle their jobs as **model**, **view** and **controller**.
 All of this will be in **src** folder.
 Beside, we will have a **release** folder cointaining executable file.
 Also, we also have a **report file** in PDF format.

+## Git

+### Commit Message
+Should be short, such as a formula like this:

+`do + something + in some file`

+Example:

+`update convention in readme.md`

+### Branch
+Whenever a member has a new feature to do, he must create a new branch with that feature name.
+Until the next meeting, he can not merge that branch into main branch.

+### Pull
+If somebody has conflict with the code between local repository and global repository, he have to make a pull request from global repository and modify his local repository first.
+Then, after resolving, he can push those changes to global repository.